 Marks should be comparable as the same assessment outline has been used by the partner schools and appropriate marking strategies should be in place.
-However, should the marks not be on the same scale they need to be adjusted by the partner schools before using the ranked list to establish the points where a change of standard is evident.
+However, if the marks are not on the same scale, they need to be adjusted by the partner schools before using the ranked list to establish the points where a change of standard is evident.
 Students must be informed of any changes to their school marks resulting from this adjustment.
 See sub-section 3.6.2 for further details about achieving comparability of school marks.